gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 ### Azure IoT Central Application Information

 You are going to run a command that returns information from Azure IoT Central.
 You will be asked a series of questions.

-The following describes where you will find the answers to those questions.
+Before running the command, read the following as it will tell you how to answer the command prompts.

+You will be asked the following:

 1. **Are you using a legacy (2018) IoT Central application (Y/N)**.
 Answer **N**.
 2. **URL of your Azure IoT Central Application**.
 From your browser, open your Azure IoT Central Application and copy the **URL** from the web browser address bar.